 Katy Perry Baptizes New Cruise That Recreates Donna Summer’s Disco Era

-Miami (USA), Aug 26 (EFE) .- The American singer Katy Perry baptizes this Saturday a new Norwegian cruise equipped with a three-story theater that becomes a Las Vegas-style nightclub that will present the musical inspired by Donna Summer’s life in her itineraries, which will focus on the Caribbean and Europe.
+American singer Katy Perry has christened a new Norwegian cruise ship complete with a three-story theater-turned-Las Vegas-style nightclub that will feature the musical inspired by the life of Donna Summer on its itineraries, which will focus on the Caribbean and Europe.

 Prima, the Miami-based company’s newest vessel, was built in Italy and will leave Iceland for the UK and France on Sunday, ending in Amsterdam on Saturday as part of its maiden voyage.